Multimodal Recommender Systems: A Survey: Feature Interaction

 \subsection{Fusion}

 In the multimodal recommendation scenario, the types and quantities of multimodal information of users and items are very large.
-So, it is necessary to fuse the different multimodal information to generate the feature vector for the recommendation task.
-Compared with bridge, fusion concerns more about the multimodal intra-relationships of items.
-To be specific, it aims at combining various preferences to modalities.
-Since the inter- and intra-relationships are vital to learn comprehensive representations, many MRS models~\cite{tao2020mgat,ni2022two} even adopt both fusion and bridge.
+So, it is necessary to fuse the different multimodal information to generate the feature vector for the recommendation task~\cite{li2023imf}.
+Compared with bridge, fusion is more concerned about the multimodal intra-relationships of items.
+To be specific, it aims to combine various preferences into modalities.
+Since the inter- and intra-relationships are vital to learning comprehensive representations, many MRS models~\cite{tao2020mgat,ni2022two} even adopt both fusion and bridge.
 The attention mechanism is the most widely used feature fusion method, which can flexibly fuse multimodal information with different weights and focus.
 In this subsection, as shown in Figure~\ref{fig_interaction}(b), we first divide attention mechanisms by fusion granularity and then introduce some of the other fusion approaches that exist in the MRS.

-\subsubsection{Coarse-grained Attention}
+\subsubsection{\textbf{Coarse-grained Attention}}